 It's summer now.
 Outside it's over 30 degrees, and there's no air conditioning at home.
 I can roughly imagine how eco-leather behaves in such weather, so I almost immediately decided to look towards fabric upholstery.

-In the end, I chose the gray option with EverSoft™ Linen Fabric.
+In the end, I took the gray option with EverSoft™ Linen Fabric.

-After a month of use, I can say that the decision was right.
+After a month of use, I can say that the decision was correct.
 I can't say that the room is cool - when it's +33°C outside, it's hot everywhere.
-But there's no feeling that the chair adds discomfort or makes you stick to the seat constantly.
+But there’s no feeling that the chair adds discomfort or makes you constantly stick to the seat.

-If I had to choose again, I would buy the fabric version again.
+If I had to choose again now, I would buy the fabric version again.

 Purchase